PREAMBLE AND SUMMARY

-Decree Law No. 702 sets forth policy regarding decommissioning and site release.
-The nuclear facility’s site shall be removed from regulatory control with the condition of unrestricted use.
-The decommissioning strategy calls for immediate dismantling; however, in the case of early decommissioning due to an accident, another strategy may be applied (provided that NDK’s approval is received).
+Nuclear Regulatory Law No.7381 (Law) sets forth policy regarding decommissioning and site release.
+The nuclear facilitys site shall be removed from regulatory control with the condition of unrestricted use.
+The decommissioning strategy calls for immediate dismantling

 NPP owners shall contribute to the special decommissioning account and special radioactive waste management account separately per unit of electricity generated, and other waste producers shall contribute per type and activity of waste and type of practice.

 The contribution amount is determined by the Accounts Management Board annually.